 Senegal Chameleon Housing

-Your Senegal's cage should be equipped with plenty of vines and artificial plants to climb as well.
-You'll also want a dripper system unless you are diligent enough to mist the enclosure several times a day.
+Your Senegal's cage should also be equipped with plenty of vines and artificial plants to climb along with a dripper system unless you are diligent enough to mist the enclosure several times a day.
 Chameleons drink their water off of plant leaves, not out of a bowl, so it is crucial there are wet leaves in the enclosure that your Senegal can drink from daily.

-Although mesh cages are best for chameleons, they are awful for maintaining the humidity Senegals require.
-This is where the dripper systems and automatic misting and fogger systems can help (again, unless you're planning to mist several times a day).
-Without a high humidity level in the cage, your Senegal chameleon will become dehydrated, lethargic and may have difficulty shedding, among other problems.
+Although mesh cages are best for chameleons, they are awful for maintaining the high humidity level that Senegals require.
+This is where the dripper systems, automatic misting, and fogger systems can help if you aren't physically spraying water onto the leaves daily.
+Without a high humidity level in the cage, your Senegal chameleon will become dehydrated, lethargic, and may have difficulty shedding.

 Gut-loaded insects that are dusted with a calcium powder should be offered every few days, if not daily.
-You should never put more crickets in your chameleon's enclosure than he will eat.
+You should never put more crickets in your chameleon's enclosure than he will eat in a short amount of time.
 Crickets left overnight may start biting your chameleon and cause small wounds that can become infected.

 Also, since chameleons eat live prey, it is important to have a regular fecal examination performed by your exotics vet to check for microscopic intestinal parasites.